apache/mxnet/scala-package/packageTest/README.md

   java.lang.NoClassDefFoundError: org/apache/mxnetexamples/Util$
 ```

 you are missing the mxnetexamples package.
-See the "Install Package" section for details.
+See your test mode installation section for details.